-- Provide an overview of the solid waste industry for new employees. - Covers the activities associated with waste management.
+- Provide an overview of the solid waste industry for new employees. - Covers the activities associated with waste management. - Provide an overview of the entity's safety program. - Advise employees of hazards and policies.

-See IMWCA Online University Course: New Employee Orientation
+See IMWCA Online Learning Course: New Employee Orientation